 Whereas some vehicle-pedestrian accidents are caused by the victim doing something they shouldn’t have done, like crossing a busy interstate, others occur because of driver negligence.
 Perhaps they were texting, talking on the phone, eating, or otherwise distracted at the time, or they may have been under the influence of alcohol or drugs, whether illegal narcotics or prescription medications.
 The vehicle may have been defective or the roads may not have been properly maintained.
 It takes a thorough investigation to discover every possible cause for such a terrible tragedy.

-If you or someone you love has been injured or killed in a vehicle-pedestrian accident please contact the Auto-Pedestrian Accident Lawyer at the Hill Law Firm for a free consultation.
+If you or someone you love has been injured or killed in a vehicle-pedestrian accident please contact our San Antonio car accident lawyer at the Hill Law Firm for a free consultation.
 That way, we can evaluate the facts of your case and help you protect your rights.